Category Archives: Dartmouth Tuck Advice

 The example you choose can be from work or community involvement, as “great leadership can be accomplished in the pursuit or business and societal goals.”
 You will need to adhere to the Tuck School of Business definition of leadership and include a team-based aspect to your example.
 As you describe your leadership experience, make sure you explain how you were able to inspire and enable others to accomplish.

-This question is somewhat similar to the classic mistake essay, and it’s your opportunity to show how you handle challenging situations.
-Everyone faces challenges at work or in personal life, and it is how you decide to react that creates learning and growth.
-Revealing your emotions and thought process in this essay will provide a window into how you process difficult experiences and emerge from them with a new direction.
+This question is your opportunity to show how you handle challenging situations.
+Everyone faces adversity, failure or setbacks at work or in personal life, and it is how you decide to react that demonstrates your character.
+Revealing your emotions and thought process along with your actions in this essay will provide a window into how you process difficult experiences and emerge from them with a new direction.
 Think back to Tuck Business School’s criteria, and consider using this essay to either demonstrate your interpersonal skills (if your challenge was of the interpersonal variety) or to show something from your background or experience that is unique.

 When brainstorming for this essay think first about what you learned from the situation, and then work backwards to describe the circumstances and the initial challenge or hurdle, that will help you see the whole situation from a more optimistic viewpoint.
 Is there a learning from the experience that impacted your life or carried a thread through your character, goals or accomplishments?

-4. Tuck Business School seeks candidates of various backgrounds who can bring new perspectives to our community.
-How will your unique personal history, values, and/or life experiences contribute to the culture at the Tuck School of Business?
+4. Tuck seeks candidates of various backgrounds who can bring new perspectives to our community.
+How will your unique personal history, values, and/or life experiences contribute to the culture at Tuck?

 This question provides you with an opportunity to describe why you are different from other applicants.
 Do you have a unique background?
 Unusual work experience?
 Or have you demonstrated a consistent history of community involvement?
 The part of your application strategy that is most unique and surprising should be described here.